China will support Russia on security, Xi tells Putin in birthday call – KION546

 Speaking on his 69th birthday, Xi also pledged to deepen strategic coordination between the two countries, according to China’s Foreign Ministry.

-A separate readout from the Kremlin said the two leaders stressed their countries’ relations were “were at an all-time high” and reaffirmed their commitment to “consistently deepen the comprehensive partnership.”
+A separate readout from the Kremlin said the two leaders stressed their countries’ relations were “at an all-time high” and reaffirmed their commitment to “consistently deepen the comprehensive partnership.”

-The call is thought to be the second time the two leaders have spoken since Russia invaded Ukraine.
-They also spoke just days after Moscow launched what it insists on calling a “special military operation.”
+The call is thought to be the second time the two have spoken since Russia invaded Ukraine.
+They last spoke just days after Moscow launched what it insists on calling a “special military operation.”

 China, too, has refrained from referring to Russia’s actions as an invasion and has walked a fine line on the issue.
 It has portrayed itself as calling for peace and upholding the global order, while refusing to denounce Russia’s actions.
 It has also used its state media apparatus to mimic Kremlin lines blaming the United States and NATO for the crisis.